lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - Where
     - $( A \cdot B )$ is the dot product of vectors $( A )$ and $( B )$.
     - $( |A| )$ and $( |B| )$ are the magnitudes (or Euclidean norms) of vectors $( A )$ and $( B )$
-        - Therefore, magnitude has no effect on our measurement, and we only check angle between vectors
+        - Therefore, magnitude has no effect on our measurement, and you only check angle between vectors
 - Cosine similarity ranges from $[-1, 1]$ where:
     - 1 indicates they're overlapping and pointing in the exact same direction
     - 0 indicates they're fully orthonormal (right angle) with 0 overlap over any dimensions